Michael Stewart, Baron Stewart of Fulham: Political career

-Stewart had contested the Lewisham West constituency in 1931 and 1935, and Fulham East in 1936; after the war he became MP for Fulham East 1945–55, then for Fulham 1955–74, and Hammersmith, Fulham 1974–79.
-Soon after his initial election, he was made one of the Lords Commissioners of the Treasury (more commonly known as a junior whip), then a junior minister, as Under-Secretary of State for War (1947–51) and later as Parliamentary Secretary to the Ministry of Supply (May–October 1951).
-Following Labour's defeat in the 1951 election, Stewart was a rising figure on the shadow front bench, serving as Shadow Minister of Education (1955–59) and then as Shadow Minister of Housing and Local Government (1959–64).
+Stewart had contested the Lewisham West constituency in 1931 and 1935.
+In 1936 he was selected for Fulham East, though due to the outbreak of war there was no election until 1945.
+Granted leave from the army to contest the seat, Stewart became MP for Fulham East 1945–55, then for Fulham 1955–74, and Hammersmith, Fulham 1974–79.
+Soon after his initial election, he was made one of the Lords Commissioners of the Treasury (more commonly known as a junior whip), then a junior minister, as Under-Secretary of State for War (1947–51) and later as Parliamentary Secretary to the Ministry of Supply (May–October 1951), filling the vacancy caused by the resignation of John Freeman.
+Following Labour's defeat in the 1951 election, Stewart was a rising figure on the shadow front bench, first assisting Chuter Ede, the party's main spokesman on education, and then himself serving as Shadow Minister of Education (1955–59) and then as Shadow Minister of Housing and Local Government (1959–64).

+Stewart first contested the Labour Party Shadow Cabinet elections in 1955.
+In 1959, as runner up, he joined the Shadow Cabinet following the resignation of Alf Robens; he was then elected in his own right for the remainder of Labour's period in opposition, topping the poll in 1963.
+His performance was boosted by his high profile in opposing the government's 1963 Local Government Act and in criticising predatory landlords.

 On May 21, 1952 during the British Malayan headhunting scandal, Stewart asked Henry Hopkinson in the House of Commons if the government intended to punish British soldiers caught posing with decapitated human heads in images taken during the Malayan Emergency and leaked by the Daily Worker.
 Hopkinson confirmed to Stewart that none of the British soldiers would be punished, claiming that said soldiers had never explicitly been forbidden from mutilating corpses.

 Stewart was Fabian Summer School director in 1952 and lecturer in 1954.
 He was Fabian New Year School lecturer in 1954–55 and publicist in 1956.
 He is listed as a member of the Fabian Society International Bureau Committee during 1957–58 and was mentioned in Fabian News November – December 1964 as a former member of the Fabian Executive Committee.